CITY-at-UMD/retrofitLCC/analysis/README.md

 5.  **ResultsConstruction.R**
  Takes in the simulation results and duplicate simulation mapping file.
- Creates cash flows for each permutation, based on a year weighting over the lifetime.
+ Creates cash flows for each permutation, based on a capital constraint.
+ Saves these in data frames to the results folder under run_scripts

 6.  **RetrofitCharts.R**
- Takes in the data frames from ResultsConstruction and uses it to produce graphics
+ Takes in the data frames from ResultsConstruction and uses them to produce graphics